 Brain fog: Studies show that luteolin may help with cognitive dysfunction caused by inflammation.
 Luteolin decreases the cytokines that cause inflammation in the brain.[ref]
 Other research explains that luteolin may help specifically with “brain fog” by decreasing neuroinflammation.[ref]

-Neurodegenerative diseases: The creation of amyloid-beta, which builds up in plaques in Alzheimer’s sufferers’ brains, requires the O-glycosylation of the amyloid precursor protein.
+Neurodegenerative diseases such as Alzheimer’s: The creation of amyloid-beta, which builds up in plaques in Alzheimer’s sufferers’ brains, requires the O-glycosylation of the amyloid precursor protein.
 Inhibiting this process could reduce amyloid in the brain, at least in theory.
 Let me be clear: this is purely theoretical and has not been confirmed in human investigations.

 - Luteolin selectively inhibits the type of O-glycosylation (Mucin-type O-glycosylation) involved in the formation of amyloid-β.[ref]